 Study Neuroscience at Maine’s Leading Health University

 Become an explorer in one of medicine’s final frontiers: the brain.
 UNE’s Neuroscience major combines hands-on discovery, research, and internships to bring you an interdisciplinary program incorporating the fields of psychology, biology, chemistry, and biomedical science.
-Ranked a “High Research Activity” university by the Carnegie Classification, we boast field-leading faculty members and state-of-the-art resources that you would expect at a large institution.
-Yet we provide a small, intimate college environment that gives you the one-on-one attention and access to sophisticated equipment that are usually only offered at the graduate level.
+Ranked a “High Research Activity” university by the Carnegie Classification, you will work with field-leading faculty members and state-of-the-art resources you would expect at a large institution.
+You will also experience the benefits of a small, intimate college environment that gives you the one-on-one attention and access to sophisticated equipment that are usually only offered at the graduate level.
 Visit our blog to read more about the class experiences, internships, activities, and accomplishments of our Neuroscience students and faculty.

 Why UNE for your B.S. in Neuroscience

 With our uncommon breadth of research opportunities for undergraduates, you’ll have opportunities to work on research funded by the NIH, NSF, and top tier foundations.
-From participating in experiment design to publishing findings as co-author, you will get graduate-level experience as an undergraduate student.
+From participating in experiment design to publishing your results as co-author, you will get graduate-level experience as an undergraduate student.

 - Mentorship from nationally and internationally known faculty from across UNE colleges, including our College of Osteopathic Medicine